 “You have a long way to go before you’re a responsible adult.”

-I hung up without saying goodbye.
-I knew he still loved me.
-He sure had a strange way of showing it.
+I hang up without saying goodbye.
+I know he still loves me.
+He sure has a strange way of showing it.

-Walking back into the living room, I saw Mr. Stone give me an inquiring look.
-I just shook my head, “Dad isn’t about to forgive me.”
+Walking back into the living room, I see Mr. Stone give me an inquiring look.
+I just shake my head, “Dad isn’t about to forgive me.”

 I smiled, “He’s as feisty as ever.
 Thank you so much.
 I needed that call.”

 “Well, join your friend and get some food.
-You look starved,” she instructed me.
-Their good manners kept ‘em from asking embarrassing questions.
+You look starved,” she instructs me.
+Their good manners keep them from asking embarrassing questions.

 “Where’s ya bin at?”
-Vic asked.
+Vic asks.
 “I’s ‘bout to eat your plate.
 That Isabel’s a mighty fine cook.
 This here’s called a BLT.”